Rosemary's Baby (miniseries): Plot

 Late into the pregnancy, Fontaine is still investigating the Marcato case and warns Rosemary to keep her eyes open.
 Rosemary discovers a secret door in their closet, which leads to a study containing books on the occult.
-Rosemary takes one of the books, which is about witchcraft and contains a handwritten "It's an anagram!" above a page on Steven Marcato.
+Rosemary takes one of the books, which is about witchcraft and contains a handwritten note "It's an anagram!" above a page on Steven Marcato.
 Rosemary shares her suspicions with Guy that Roman Castevet is Steven Marcato, and that the Castevets are witches with sinister designs on their baby, but Guy insists that she is being paranoid.
 While searching for their passports, Rosemary discovers Julie's crucifix necklace and suspects that Guy is part of the conspiracy.

 Rosemary sneaks out of the apartment to meet Fontaine, but he is run over by a truck while Rosemary watches.
 Rosemary goes to Dr. Bernard (Oisín Stack), Julie's friend, but he thinks that she is delusional and calls Guy.
-Rosemary is taken back to her apartment, where she has a panic attack and is sedated just as she is going into labor.
-She wakes up three days later in a hospital and is told that the baby died and that its body was cremated.
+Rosemary is taken back to her apartment, where she has a panic attack and is sedated just as she is going into labour.
+She wakes up three days later in a hospital and is told that the baby died and that it’s body was cremated.
 After being discharged, Rosemary leaves Guy and declares that she is going back to New York.

 While packing her things in the apartment, Rosemary hears a baby's cries and starts lactating.
 She goes through the secret door to the Castevets' apartment, where she finds Guy, the Castevets and their friends standing around a crib containing her baby.
 Rosemary is disturbed by the baby's demonic eyes, and is told that its father is Satan and the baby is their Prince.
 Roman encourages Rosemary to be the baby's mother, and she lifts her son out of the crib to nurse him.
 The film ends with Rosemary pushing her son in a pram, and when passersby admire him, she says, "He's perfect."